samjwill/nvim-unception/README.md

 work as expected from within the terminal emulator; try them out and let me know if there's an issue :).
-Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the "host" session.
+Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the host/server session.

-Additionally, if any of the commands passed to the Neovim "host" session through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.
+Additionally, if any of the commands passed to the Neovim host/server session through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.